 The findings were presented to the Care Quality Commission (CQC) and NHS England who valued the findings.
 Newcastle Gateshead CCG will use the information in its review and redesign of urgent care services and wants to collaborate with Healthwatch in future.
-For further details of the findings and impact of this research please see the case study detailed in 'Our work in focus' on page ??.
+For further details of the findings and impact of this research please see 'Case study on making a GP appointment' on page 15.